Nonlocal and multipoint boundary value problems for linear evolution equations: Introduction

+In the above expression, $\hat{q}_0$ is defined by~\eqref{hatsdef} and $D_R$ is given by~\eqref{DR}.
+The terms involving the functions $f_k^r$ are obtained as the solution of linear system~\eqref{eqn:DtoN.n}.
+In the particular case $n=2$ (respectively, $n=3$), the solution of this system is provided by lemma~\ref{lem:DtoN.soln.2} (respectively, lemma~\ref{lem:DtoN.soln.3}). \end{thm}

 The paper is organised as follows.
-In section 2, we formulate the general multipoint boundary condition, and we show how a large class of nonlocal conditions can be reformulated as multipoint conditions, hence fall within the scope of the present work.
-In section 3, we give a concise introduction to the Fokas Transform in general, and then in section 4 we apply it to the multipoint boundary problem formulated in the previous section.
-In sections 5 and 6, we study in detail the second and third order case respectively.
+In section 2, we formulate the general multipoint condition, and we show how a large class of nonlocal conditions can be reformulated as multipoint conditions, so fall within the scope of the present work.
+In section 3, we give a concise introduction to the Fokas transform in general, and then in section 4 we apply it to the general multipoint boundary problem formulated in section 2.
+By the end of section~4, the first two claims of theorem~\ref{thm:MainThm} are established.
+In sections 5 and 6, we study in detail the second and third order case respectively, both in general and for specific examples.
+In particular, in section 5 we state and prove theorem~\ref{thm:HeatIMVP}.
+The appendices contain proofs of the lemmata that conclude theorem~\ref{thm:MainThm}.